From spectral cluster to uniform resolvent estimates on compact manifolds: From spectral cluster to resolvent bounds

 The main observation is that, since $1-\rho(\ell)$ vanishes near the origin, there are no boundary terms and we can integrate by parts as many times as we please.
-Using Euler's formula for the cosine function, we deduce that for arbitrary $N\in\N$, we have
+Using Euler's formula for the cosine function, we deduce that